 A hot shower might get a bad rap from your dermatologist for drying out your skin, but many love its soothing qualities!
-If competition is fierce for hot water in your home across family members or even with your washing machine or dishwasher, you might be tempted to bump up the temperature on your hot water heater.
+Everyone loves a hot shower, so you might be tempted to bump up the temperature on your hot water heater.
 But how hot is too hot?

 But, what about energy costs?
 We hear you!
 On average, water heaters accounts for about 14-18% of a home’s energy consumption.
 And, it might be tempting to decrease temperature for savings.
 Note that a 10°F reduction in temperature is associated with about 3-5% savings in energy.
 However, legionella can survive in temperatures up to 122°F. So, balance out your risk acceptance with your energy consumption goals!